(717) 569-0812

 Step 9: Shaping the Cheese

-There are no more ingredients to add to the cheese at this point, so it’s ready to be shaped.
-This is where the final product really begins to reveal itself.
+With all the ingredients added, cheesemakers can now shape the cheese.
+This stage is where the final product begins to reveal itself.
 Even with so much moisture removed from the curd, it is still malleable and soft.
-Therefore, cheesemakers are able to press the curd into molds to create standardized shapes.
+Cheesemakers can press the soft curd into molds to create standardized shapes.

 Molds can take the form of baskets or hoops.
-Baskets are molds that are only open on one end, and hoops are bottomless molds, meaning they only wrap around the sides of the curd.
-In either case, the milled curd mixture is pressed into the mold and left there for a certain amount of time to solidify into the right shape.
-These molds are usually round or rectangular.
+Basket molds are only open on one end, and hoop molds are bottomless, meaning they only wrap around the sides of the curd.
+In either case, the cheesemaker presses the milled curd mixture into the mold and leaves it there for a certain amount of time to solidify into the right shape.
+Most molds are round or rectangular, resulting in cylinders or blocks of cheese.

 Step 10: Aging the Cheese